Are Szechuan Peppercorns and Black Peppercorns Related?

 Why Don’t We Eat the Green Tops of Carrots?

-Most of us buy our carrots in bags with the green tops removed.
+Most of us buy our carrots with the green tops removed.
 Carrots with the greens still intact are not as widely available as carrots with the greens removed.
 However, you may sometimes find them available.
-Are carrot greens edible.
+Are carrot greens edible?
 Yes!
 They are perfectly edible.
-Carrot greens are eaten in many countries but not … Read more
+Carrot greens are eaten in many countries, but not in the … Read more

 Are Bay Leaves Useless In Cooking?